-Lauren Mueller is a documentary filmmaker currently based in Brooklyn, New York hailing from Portland, Oregon who recently graduated wither her MFA in Experimental and Documentary Arts at Duke University in Durham, North Carolina.
+Lauren Mueller is a documentary filmmaker from Portland, Oregon who graduated with her MFA in Experimental and Documentary Arts at Duke University in Durham, North Carolina.
 Subcultures, intriguingly odd professions and passions remain the focus of her moving image work.

 In the summer of 2016, Lauren was selected as a J. Kirk Felsman Fellow by the Sanford School of Public Policy at Duke granting her the opportunity to travel to Kolkata, India.